 By now you've probably come to the conclusion that I am a graphic designer.
-Ever since I was a kid riding around on a skateboard, I've known that I wanted to be a graphic designer.
+But I'm more than that.
+I'm a maker, a team player, a doodler, and a problem solver.
+An adventurer and an explorer.
+Ever since I was a kid riding around on a skateboard, I've known that I wanted to be a designer.
 I've always loved creating things; Building features to drag down to the street and skate, screen printing, and customizing everything I could get my hands on.
-I especially knew this was my path when I was the only one that took my graphic arts classes seriously in high school and appreciated the 6 color screen press we had at our disposal.

-Music - going to shows, vinyl, killin' it in traffic.
+Music - going to shows, vinyl, killin' a sing along in traffic.

 Designing and Creating